specklesystems/speckle-docs/dev/apps.md

 1. User clicks the Login button
 2. User is redirected to the auth page in the Speckle server (using the provided url pattern when creating an application)
-3. User will log in and allow the app to access his data (hopefully?).
+3. User will log in and allow the app to access their data (hopefully?).
 4. User is redirected to our specified `Redirect URL`, with an attached `access_code`.
 5. Using that access code, we can exchange it for a pair of `token/refresh token`, which is what allows the app to "talk" to the server as that user.
 We'll save those in `localStorage`.